 With the end of daylight savings, there are fewer hours of sunlight during the day, oh no!
 So to save your eyes from squinting, do yourself a favour and check your lights to make sure that they are all operating correctly.
 If you notice that your lights are dim, this can be very hazardous.
 We understand that buying new headlights can be very costly in the hundreds and timely, so another cheaper alternative you could opt for, is a headlight restoration, which will cost a fraction of the price.
 If interested, Schmicko also offer headlight restoration as an add-on to our mobile car wash and detailing packages.

 5. Windshield Wipers

 Replace worn, cracked and streaking wipers immediately.
 Streaky windows can be a pain, wipers doing half its job and leaving half the windshield scattered with raindrops, not ideal.
 To make matters worse, if your wipers are not installed correctly, they can even damage your windows with permanent scratches and who could forget, the annoying sound of rubber vs glass.

 Don’t leave it to a rainy day to remind you and reduce the likelihood of further damage to your windshield.

 Well there you have it!
 5 basic ways you could to stick to, to ensure that your car is in a safe condition to tackle Autumn’s climate.
-If interested in a headlight restoration to brighten up your headlights and restore them to near new, book it as an add-on with Schmicko today.
+If interested in a headlight restoration to brighten up your headlights and restore them to near new, book mobile car wash and add it as an add-on with Schmicko today.